mtlynch/mtlynch.io/_posts/2019-07-15-hire-a-writer.md

 The first step in finding candidates is defining what kind of writer you want.

 Remember the golden rule.
-A good description shows candidates.
-It should be clear and organized so that candidates see that you're a professional.
-It shouldn't be so long and meticulously detailed that you seem like an insane control freak.
+A good description shows candidates that you're an organized professional who puts thought into what they want.
+Just be careful to avoid making it meticulously detailed that you come across as an insane control freak.

 * Overview
    * What kind of content will they write?
    * What is the goal of the content?
-     * Is it to attract attention to a product?
-Is it to improve search engine rankings for a keyword?
-Is it to build a personal or business brand?
+     * Attracting attention to a product?
+     * Improving search engine rankings?
+     * Building a brand?
 * Requirements
-  * Do they require specialized knowledge?
+  * Does the writer need specialized knowledge in a particular field of study (e.g., medical writing, financial writing)?
   * Should they have particular skills (e.g., writing for SEO, appealing to a certain demographic)?
 * Timing
   * How many hours per week do you expect them to put in each week?
-  * How quickly must the writer complete assignments?
+  * How quickly must the writer complete work after they receive an assignment?
 * Payment
-  * What method of payment will you use and how quickly can writers expect to receive payment?
+  * What method of payment will you use?
+  * How quickly can writers expect payment?
   * Do you need to collect tax information from them? (in the US, you'll need to collect a 1099 from them if you pay them more than $600 per year)

 Show examples of what kind of content you want.
 This can be from your own site or from another site whose content is something you're using as inspiration.